THE INTERNAL REVENUE ALLOTMENT

 PERFORMANCE OF SEEU’s IN THE PHILIPPINES

-Research project studies have concluded that most, if not all, of the existing socio-economic enterprises all over the country operate at loss resulting from very low revenue collection efficiencies.
+Research project studies have concluded that most, if not all, of the existing socio-economic enterprises all over the country operate at a loss resulting from very low revenue collection efficiencies.
 These SEEU’s are oftentimes subsidized by the local government budgets.
 Rental deficiencies of public market stalls and spaces have accumulated to many millions of pesos and is continuously increasing each year.
 Fees in many slaughterhouses in the country have not been adjusted to correspond to the increase of its operating expenses.
 Consequently, these public markets and slaughterhouses are unsanitary, unhygienic, congested, fire hazards, deteriorated and poorly maintained, conditions that fall short of the MBN requirements on health and public safety.

 Although, big cities and highly urbanized municipalities are able to cope with the required standards of maintenance most of them are having difficulties to sustain the standards.
 It is distressing to note that while cost of maintenance and prices of commodities are increasing the user charges and fees remain constant due to legal constraints and procedural compliance.
 And although some are not charging below the allowable ceiling, it takes time before the rates can be increased as it will go through the legislative mill and public consultation process, sometime even through court proceedings.